Shreeja7Sheth/1D-Gan-/README.md

-# 1D-Gan-
-Develop a 1D Generative Adversarial Network From Scratch in Keras
+# 1D-Gan-Develop a 1D Generative Adversarial Network From Scratch in Keras